SulimanWehaibi/SulimanWehaibi/README.md

-- ⛓️ Hi, I’m @SulimanWehaibi
+ ⛓️ Hi, I’m @SulimanWehaibi
-- ⛓️ I’m interested in general purpose programming language..
-- ⛓️ I’m currently learning Python ...
+ ⛓️ I’m interested in general purpose programming language ⛓️ I’m currently learning Python
-- ⛓️ I’m looking to learn then collaborate  ...
+ ⛓️ I’m looking to learn then collaborate
-- ⛓️ Reach me on reddit account...
+ ⛓️ Reach me on reddit account.

 <!---
 SulimanWehaibi/SulimanWehaibi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.